vestrel00/contacts-android/DEV_NOTES.md

 #### Data Required

-Creating new RawContacts without email address (or other fields), results in no row in the Data table for the email address, and all other fields.
+Creating blank RawContacts without email address (or other fields), results in no rows in the Data table for the email address, and all other fields.
 There are a few exceptions.
 The following Data rows are automatically created for all contacts, if not provided;

-- Group membership?, defaults to the account's default system group
+- Group membership, underlying value defaults to the account's default system group
-- Name, defaults to null
+- Name, underlying value defaults to null
-- Nickname, defaults to null
+- Nickname, underlying value defaults to null
-- Note, defaults to null
+- Note, underlying value defaults to null

 > Note that all of the above rows are only automatically created for RawContacts that are associated
 > with an Account.

-If a valid account is provided, the default (auto add) group membership row is automatically created immediately by the Contacts Provider at the time of contact insertion.
+If a valid account is provided, the default (auto add) system group membership row is automatically created immediately by the Contacts Provider at the time of contact insertion.
 The name, nickname, and note are automatically created at a later time.

 If a valid account is not provided, none of the above data rows are automatically created.